TomLinthwaite/free-game-art/foss-copyright-infringement-records.md

 - Runesword 2: later releases infringe on graphics from Age of empires and Majesty

 - 8 Kingdoms (https://sourceforge.net/projects/kralovstvi/): sounds from Warcraft 2

+- TripleA (https://sourceforge.net/projects/triplea/): graphics stolen from other games (i.e. cursor_gauntlet.gif comes from World of Warcraft) Sounds apprantly come from non-free sources and music is stolen from various movies (i.e. game_start_01_start_of_lotr_company_of_the_ring.wav comes from Lord of the Rings by Ralph Bakshi)